thomasvn/vectordb/README.md

   - Two APIs.
 One for updating the RSS feeds.
 One for searching the RSS feeds.
   - https://weaviate.io/developers/weaviate/configuration/backups
 - Chromem-go
-  - Persist the DB to disk.
-Load to disk.
   - Persist the DB to cloud storage.
 Load from cloud storage.
   - Tokenizing & chunking?
   - Only return responses meeting certain similarity score.